-Where we receive a complaint about a service we will not pursue the debt while undertaking our investigation into the complaint and if it is upheld we will if we can rectify the problem at no extra cost to the tenant or if not possible remove the charge for the period relating to the complaint.
+Where we receive a complaint about a service we will not pursue the debt while undertaking our investigation into the complaint and if it is upheld we will if we can, rectify the problem at no extra cost to the tenant.
+If this is not possible, we will remove the charge for the period relating to the complaint.

-19. Policy Review
+32.0 Policy Review